SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 Product display pages also make excellent candidates for SEO A/B tests.
 These pages are the final stop before a user makes a purchase.
 Any improvement to SEO performance or conversion rates on these pages can directly impact business performance.

 Tools like SEOTesting allow you to run SEO A/B tests while measuring both Google Search Console data and Google Analytics events.
-This dual measurement lets you see the SEO impact of CRO changes.
-It also reveals the CRO impact of SEO changes.
+This dual measurement lets you see how CRO changes affect organic traffic and how SEO changes affect conversion-related metrics such as signups or purchases.

 How to Set Up an SEO A/B Test

 This section guides you through setting up your first SEO A/B test.
-The process is simpler than it appears initially.
+The process follows a clear sequence of steps that most teams can implement without advanced statistical knowledge.

 Step 1: Formulate Your Hypothesis